MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-geo-distributed.md

 5. Select the **+** icon next to **Add hostname**.

-6. Type the fully qualified domain name, such as `www.northwindcloud.com`.
+6. Type the fully qualified domain name, like `www.northwindcloud.com`.

 7. Select **Validate**.